🙋♂️ Tech Support

 We’re going to have you replicate the environment Gradescope has on your computer.
 The reason for this is so that your code behaves the same when you submit it to Gradescope as it does when you work on it on your computer.
 For example, our Gradescope environment uses numpy version 2.1.1; if you install a different version of numpy on your computer, for example, you might see different results than Gradescope sees.

 How do you install packages, then? pip is a common choice, but even though it’s widely used, it lacks built-in support for creating isolated environments.
 This limitation makes it challenging to maintain version consistency and avoid conflicts between packages.
-Consequently, we do not recommend relying solely on pip install for environment management, as it may inadvertently introduce incompatible package versions.
+Consequently, we do not recommend using pip at all for environment management, as it may inadvertently introduce incompatible package versions.

 uv, on the other hand, is a powerful tool that not only installs packages but also manages environments effortlessly.
 It allows you to create isolated environments and ensures compatibility among the packages within those environments.